Libo99/hoc-chatapp/README.md

 # Facebook Login
     To login with facebook you'll need to use a test user.
-    The test user will be provided in the mail
+    The test user will be provided in the mail.

 # Troubleshooting
 ## Android emulator won't connect